faithyjw/vap/README.md

 # Visual Analytics Project
+Name: Faith Yeo
+Admin No.: 230859Q

-Codes that I have used to do data cleaning for my datasets.
+This repository contains the relevant datasets that I have used to do data cleaning for my datasets.

+It includes:
+          1. Original Datasets = Datasets that were found online.
+          2. New Datasets = Data cleaning has been perfomed on these datasets through Pandas.
+          3. Codes = The code that I have used to do data cleaning.

+Thank you.